This go-to shrimp recipe for Garlic Butter Shrimp recipe makes an easy and quick meal or appetizer that looks fancy.

 How do I prepare shrimp?

-For a quicker meal, use shrimp that is peeled and deveined.
+For a quicker meal, I like to use peeled and deveined shrimp.
 It may cost a little more, but will save you a lot of prep time.
-If you use shrimp that needs to be cleaned first, you will have a few extra steps before cooking.
+If you use shrimp that requires cleaning first, you will have a few extra steps before cooking.

 - Wash the shrimp and discard any that look slimy or discolored.